 Work will begin on this bridge fall 2014.

 I-5 over Portland & Western Railroad (unincorporated Washington County)

 Work began on this bridge in Sept.
 2014.
 No traffic impacts are expected during construction.

 I-5 over SW Lower Boones Ferry Road (Tualatin/Tigard city limits)

-Traffic alert: Work began on this bridge the week of March 17, 2014 and continue to fall 2015.
+Traffic alert: Work began on this bridge in March 2014 and continue to fall 2015.
 The bike lanes and sidewalks on SW Lower Boones Ferry Road under the I-5 bridge will be re-routed during construction but will connect to exisiting facilities on either end of the interchange.
 More details are in the fact sheet.